 Flag leaf removal will also induce the development of other branches.
 To curtail their sideward extension, the technique of removing the leaves at the tip should likewise be done to these branches.
 With time, you will have a buddha belly bamboo that grows from the ground or in a pot that is not only dwarf but also has proportionately short branches.

-To start, of course, you need a buddha belly plant.
+To start, of course, you need to plant a buddha belly.
 One which has been separated from a dwarf clump will save plenty of time and effort in otherwise transforming it into the desired height.
-Still, a tall bamboo can be cut back and you can thereafter shift your attention to the new shoots that will emerge from the ground.
-You may also propagate your bamboo by other methods like marcotting and rooting of culm cuttings.
+Still, a tall bamboo can be cut back and you can then shift your attention to the new shoots that will emerge from the ground.
+You may also propagate your bamboo with other methods like marcotting and rooting of culm cuttings.